AviatrixSystems/Docs/HowTos/troubleshooting.rst

 Run diagnostics on a gateway
 ----------------------------

-Troubleshoot->Diagnostics->Diagnostics, select a gateway to run diagnostics.
+Troubleshoot->Diagnostics->Gateway->Diagnostics, select a gateway to run diagnostics.
 Click run.
 When it finishes, click Show to display on the console.
 Click Submit to send the diagnostics result to Aviatrix support team.

 The diagnostics test if the gateway is reachable and its services are up and running.